 Given the majority of illegal firearms in the UK originate overseas we work closely with international partners to disrupt the flow of firearms at source, trafficked via distribution networks.

 Many firearms smuggled into the UK have been ‘deactivated’ or modified overseas, but standards and controls vary greatly from country to country.
 In some cases it is possible for guns to be reactivated or converted.
 To reduce this source of supply the UK has influenced EU-level activity to standardise and tighten firearms legislation, with a new regulation introducing stringent common deactivation standards.
 Proposals have also been brought forward to amend the EU weapons directive to restrict the availability of certain firearms, in particular high-powered semi-automatic weapons.

 Within the UK

-The National Firearms Threat Centre, run in close collaboration with counter-terrorism police, coordinates the national intelligence picture on firearms.
+The National Firearms Targeting Centre, run in close collaboration with counter-terrorism police, coordinates the national intelligence picture on firearms.
 We also work closely with police and other investigative and forensic agencies, such as the National Ballistics Intelligence Service (NABIS), to share intelligence and capabilities.